What is EICR certificate?

 - The results of the inspection and test (satisfactory or unsatisfactory)

-- The date the next inspection and test is due by
+- The date the next inspection and test are due by

 If the EICR fails, will I need another electrical installation safety report done again?

-Landlords require written confirmation (Electrical Installation Certificates or Minor Work Certificates) from the electrician you use to do any rectification work to prove the necessary jobs have been completed.
+Landlords should obtain “Electrical Installation Certificates or Minor Work Certificates” from the electrician you use to do any rectification work.
+This is to prove the necessary jobs have been completed.

 This must be kept with the unsatisfactory report.

 Do I need to send a copy of the report with proof of remedial work being completed to the council within 28 days?

 This requirement has been specifically introduced to alert the council to any properties which may have been sub-standard but are now safe for the tenant.

 You must provide the council with the unsatisfactory report along with written confirmation to prove you have had the necessary remedial/or further investigative work done.

 How do I check if the electrician I use to test my electrical installation meets the qualified and competent requirements?